hagleyj/aruba_automation_tools/README.md

 This tool will rename and regroup APs based on MAC address.
 Can be done individually, via csv, or via Google Sheet

 ### aruba_wifi_user
 This tool will locate a client by mac address or username.
-Also allows you kick the user off the controller
+Also allows you kick the user off the controller.
+It also allows you to add and remove a user from the denylist

 ### aruba_backup
 This is a rancid like backup tool for arubaos.
 It does not have source control built in